Wolfpack Alliance: The Raposo murder

 In the spring of 2012, a love triangle led to a murder.
 Caputo and Raposo, who were supposed best friends, were both having an affair with the same women who worked as a waitress in a Toronto restaurant, whom Edwards and Nájera noted "...was not to be confused with either the mother of Raposo's son or Caputo's moneyed girlfriend".
 Caputo used Nero as his instrument for disposing of his romantic rival Raposo.
-Caputo in his texts to Nero expressed much hatred of Raposo as made numerous disparaging remarks about him from April 2012 onward and promoted the thesis that Raposo was an informer.
+Caputo in his texts to Nero expressed much hatred of Raposo, as he made numerous disparaging remarks about him from April 2012 onward and promoted the thesis that Raposo was an informer.

-Raposo, Nero, Alkhalil and Caputo were planning to bring in a shipment of cocaine from Mexico via Chicago that was worth $5 million dollars with the profits to be split equally four ways.
+Raposo, Nero, Alkhalil and Caputo were planning to bring in a shipment of cocaine from Mexico via Chicago that was worth $5 million dollars, with the profits to be split equally four ways.
 The last three decided to kill Raposo to take his share of the profits for themselves.
-To assist with the planned murder, on 18 May 2012 Caputo texted to Nero pictures of Raposo together with his address and that of the Sicilian Sidewalk Café (which was Raposo's favorite coffee shop), saying he should pass this information along to Alkhalil's hitman.
-At the same time, Caputo had attended the baptism of Raposo's son by his common-law wife Monika and told him numerous times "I love you, bro!".
+To assist with the planned murder, on 18 May 2012 Caputo texted to Nero pictures of Raposo together with his address and that of the Sicilian Sidewalk Café, which was Raposo's favorite coffee shop, saying he should pass this information along to Alkhalil's hitman.
+At the same time, Caputo had attended the baptism of Raposo's son by his common-law wife Monika, and told him numerous times "I love you, bro!".
 Nero requested that Caputo send pictures of Raposo's son from the baptism to the hitman.

-On 21 May 2012, Alkhalil offered his favorite hitman, Dean Michael Wiwchar, $100, 000 dollars in cash for killing Raposo.
-Wiwchar who never met Raposo and did not know nor cared why Alkhalil wanted Raposo dead promptly accepted the offer.
+On 21 May 2012, Alkhalil offered his favorite hitman, Dean Michael Wiwchar, $100,000 in cash for killing Raposo.
+Wiwchar who never met Raposo and did not know nor cared why Alkhalil wanted Raposo dead, promptly accepted the offer.
 Wiwchar texted Alkhalil back on the same afternoon: "Ice cream boy [Raposo] is getting it".